gesievi/RADii/docs/tutorial/Quick_Guide/Setup/5_install_Technical_Prereq.rst

   - power and ram capacity can vary greatly depending on the size and detail of the 3D model.

-The Rhino Grashopper plugin is generally very efficient and can run on older machines.
+The Rhino Grasshopper plugin is generally very efficient and can run on older machines.
 The Radii Viewer for PC as a live renderer need more computing power.
 It can be necessary to run Rhino on one machine and the viewer on another for a seamless use.
 The deciding technical factor for the viewer is the strength of the used graphic car